sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter2.md

 If you are following this tutorial in one go, and are currently at the end-position of the previous topic, you can continue onwards from there.

 Press <kbd>ctrl</kbd> <kbd>alt</kbd> <kbd>&#8592;</kbd> to go return to your starting position.
-You should now be back at at the `Chapter2.java` class.
+You should now be back at the `Chapter2.java` class.

 Now repeat the previous exercise, but pick the `EpicJumper` and also fix the typo.
 Then go back again using <kbd>ctrl</kbd> <kbd>alt</kbd> <kbd>&#8592;</kbd>.